imgo7/Group8-ABM/Research.md

 Several assumptions will be made throughout the project, most notably that a constant number of agents (patients, HCWs, surfaces) will be in the hospital at a given time.
 The events of the spread are assumed to be Markovian ( the probability of an event occurring is affected by another event preceding it)

 ## Data accessibility and Authors' contributions - Eoin
+All python code is available within the paper